RajanXVII/DictionaryBuilder/README.md

 # DictionaryBuilder
-This file takes file as a input, extracts file line by line and seperates word from its meaning.
+This code takes file as a input, extracts file line by line and seperates word from its meaning.